-On every project, I’ve edited there is at least five percent more footage that’s fully animated beyond the intended run time.
+On every project, I’ve edited there’s at least five percent more footage that’s fully animated beyond the intended run time.
 The extra footage provides the flexibility to further refine the content through editing.
 Just as you’d expect in any editorial process, unnecessary shots and lines of dialogue may be cut.
-And I can go back to all those edits I may have kept a little looser in the animatic phase to perfect the pacing of every scene.
+And I can go back and perfect the pacing of edits I kept a little looser in the animatic.
 But where animation editing truly departs from live-action is the editing within a shot.

 Animated footage is actually more malleable than you might expect.
-The basic concept of animation you have to understand to unlock this potential is what I’ll refer to as animating on 1s, 2s, and 3s.
+The basic concept of animation you have to understand is animating on 1s, 2s, and 3s.
 Those numbers refer to the frame rate at which the action moves.
-A character that’s animated on 1s means that there is a distinct drawing (or CG animated frame) for every frame of their action.
+A character animated on 1s has a distinct drawing (or CG animated frame) for every frame of their action.
 On 2s, there’s one drawing that’s held for two frames; on 3s, each drawing is held for three frames.
 All end up looking acceptable to viewers, so the editor can shift between them for stylistic effect.
-For example:

 - Lifting every other frame of a character on 2s makes the action look faster.
 Similarly, you can even pull every other frame of an action animated on 1s to speed up the action.

 - There’s also a way to create eases and acceleration.
 Key-framed animation tends to move linearly, meaning a constant rate of motion between the start and end position.
 This type of movement isn’t always natural, though.
 Pretend you’re waving goodbye to someone.
 Your arm doesn’t move linearly throughout the action.
-It gradually speeds up, moves faster in the middle of the motion, and then eases into rest momentarily before beginning the sequence again.
+It gradually speeds up, moves faster in the middle of the motion, then briefly eases before beginning again.

 By applying this concept to animation, an editor can introduce more natural movements to a shot that’s already been animated.
 An action animated on 2s can be edited to 1s in the middle of an action, to imitate the ramp-up.
-An action edited on 1s can be slowed down to 2s at the beginning and end to give the illusion of easing from a start or to a stop.
+An action edited on 1s can be slowed down to 2s at the beginning and end.
+This gives the illusion of easing from a start or to a stop.

 All of these techniques are extremely helpful when creating a consistent rhythm for actions moving across multiple shots.
 The reality is that animators often work on a single shot at a time.
 A car chase could be animated by as many people as there are shots in the scene.
-By using these techniques, the editor can create a flow and rhythm that might not have been in the original animated frames.
+By using these techniques, the editor can add a flow and rhythm that wasn’t in the original frames.

 Above is an example of applying these editorial techniques to an animated shot.
 The original shot is animated entirely on 2s.
 For the edited version, transitional motions up and down have been run on 1s.
 The foot at the top and bottom of the motions has been run on 3s.
 A slight camera shake has also been added to indicate the engine firing up.
 What this leaves us with is a more dynamic pedal action and a livelier shot.
 You’ll also notice that the overall run time of the shot hasn’t been affected.
 The changes are subtle, but these kinds of small details are where an editor can really improve the final result.

-In retakes, we modify the animation for any number of reasons.
+In retakes, animation editing can be modified for any number of reasons.
 Revising character animation, fixing technical errors, and adding new lines of dialogue can all occur at this stage.
 Despite going through a thorough animatic process, it’s hard to know what you have until you see it all together.
 Very rarely are the shots you see in an animated film or television show the first pass the editor gets.

-That’s why I find it helpful to keep every version of a shot on my timeline until after it’s been finaled.
+That’s why I keep every version of a shot on my timeline until after it’s been finalised.
 Keeping track of countless iterations of each shot requires obsessive detail, but actually speeds up my workflow.
 I can easily compare versions of shots to see exactly what’s changed or improved.
 If there are better parts in different versions, I can combine them to create the best version.
 Here’s an example of what one of my timelines might look like throughout the retakes process:

 A unique role